I love pie. A few years ago, I even won a red ribbon at a local, upstate apple pie baking contest for both my filling and my pie crust.

 Since being diagnosed with low thyroid in 2013, I have followed a strict wheat-free, gluten-free Paleo diet.
 This has been a good thing since I recently discovered—by taking a food sensitivity / intolerance test—that I have a severe (non-Celiac) intolerance to both gluten and gliadin, two proteins found in wheat.
 For me, this means: no wheat, spelt, rye, barley, malt or oats.

 But going wheat-free and gluten-free hasn’t been as hard as you might think.

-This gluten-free, dairy-free ginger-infused pumpkin custard is a delectable alternative to traditional pumpkin pie.
+This gluten-free, dairy-free ginger-infused pumpkin custard is a delectable alternative to traditional pumpkin pie at Thanksgiving.
+But not just Thanksgiving….it’s the perfect antidote any time you’re craving a home-baked treat that’s warm, creamy and comforting.
 The recipe below is super simple, but quality ingredients matter.
 I use pasture-raised eggs, Grade B maple syrup, a more nutrient-dense, later-season maple syrup, and an organic pumpkin puree.

 The result?
 A custard that’s creamy, rich, just sweet enough and gently gingery with a mild pumpkin flavor.
 Packed with protein (eggs), fiber (pumpkin) and healthy saturated fat (coconut milk), you’ll feel deliciously sated.

 1 tablespoon gingerroot, finely minced

 1/3 cup organic pure maple syrup, Grade B

 1 to 2 cups organic pumpkin puree (BPA-free can)

 Place 6 four-ounce (six-ounce) ramekins in a 13” x 9” Pyrex glass oblong baking dish.